FRCTeam1764/RobotMaster/README.md

 ## Whats in the Base Code
 ---
 * Swervedrive Subsystem
-* Path following command
+* Path following
 * Camera tracking with rotation lock
-* Controller layout
+* Controller config

 ## How To's
 ---